azzaelnaggar/102_flowers_classifcation/README.md

 :point_right: Using ResNet50 .
 In our case, I want to predict 102 flower classes so I use an ordered dictionary to create the final layers of my network with 102 outputs.
 So I define a new untrained feed-forward network as a classifier, using ReLU activations and dropout.
 LogSoftmax is used for the output values from the model for each image prediction.

-:exclamation: I saved the model 25 epochs (classifier_V2.pth) in the repo.

 :exclamation: For more epochs, this notebook is based on 40 epochs (data_modeling_40epoch.ipynb) the train acc increases but the test acc decrease Not much.

 :bulb: To improve the model we need to perform oversampling for imbalanced classes